-Dynamic programming breaks down a complex problem in sub-problems.
+ATGC

+ATGC

+ATGC

 With a cost function (e.g. the Levenshtein distance), we enumerate all possible operations at any position, and record the operation that minimizes the cost.

+A-GC

-When we finish all positions, we find the solution(s) by working backwards the A-GC optimal path(s).
+When we finish all positions, we find the solution(s) by working backwards the optimal path(s).